- SB3UGUI (Latest)

 Save the file.

-Now let’s see if they work ingame.
+Now let’s see if they work in game.

 There we go.
 But it looks orange.
 This is because the game requires really pale diffuses and specific levels for speculars and object speculars.
 Here’s one part I can’t really help you with.
 You’ll have to modify your diffuse until it looks fine to you, same goes for the specular.
 Good luck.
+Use the original textures of the game to have an idea of what the new ones should look like.

 You can edit these now, or you can wait and do it later.
 We’ve still got lots of work to do.